Biodesign Faculty Fellowship

 For engineering, lecturers are eligible.

-Unfortunately, we are not able to accommodate faculty members from other universities, hospital systems, or adjunct faculty at Stanford at this time.
+Unfortunately, we are not currently able to accommodate faculty members from other universities, hospital systems, or adjunct faculty at Stanford.

 Twelve.
 Given the high level of personalized coaching and mentoring each fellow receives, we are able to accommodate a limited number of participants each year.